 Table 3.9 and Figure 3.8 summarise the UK emissions of selenium.
-Emissions have declined by 54% since 1970.
+Emissions have declined by 55% since 1970.
 The main source of selenium emissions in earlier years was coal combustion.
 Only trace amounts are emitted by the combustion of petroleum based fuels.
-Glass production has previously been considered the dominant source.
-The estimates for the manufacture of the various types of glass products (flat glass, container glass etc.) are uncertain and there are on-going improvements to the emission estimates.
-Revised estimates have been made for flat glass and this has significantly reduced the national estimate of selenium emissions.
+Glass production and combustion for public electricity and heat production are currently the most significant sources.
+The estimates for the manufacture of the various types of glass products (flat glass, container glass etc.) are uncertain.